-Now click on the Edit button and choose who you would like to change the owner to, either your account or the Administrators.
+Now click on the Edit (in Windows 10, it’s the Change button) button and choose who you would like to change the owner to, either your account or the Administrators group.
 If your account is an Administrator account, I would suggest just picking Administrators.

 You can also check off Replace owner on subcontainers and objects if you need to delete more than one file in a folder.
 Go ahead and click OK.
 Now you will see that the Current owner is the account you picked.